-Before a student is permitted to register for any course, they must successfully complete prerequisite requirements, or be currently enrolled in the course that is the prerequisite.
-A prerequisite can be satisfied by an appropriate score from the college placement/ assessment test or successful completion of a designated Academic Foundations (AF) course or another academic course prior to enrollment in the course with the prerequisite.
+Before a student is permitted to register for any course, the student must successfully complete prerequisite requirements, or be currently enrolled in the course that is the prerequisite.
+A prerequisite can be satisfied by an appropriate placement/assessment or successful completion of a designated course prior to enrollment in the course with the prerequisite.